aphp/edsnlp/docs/pipelines/ner/behaviors/overview.md

   )
   ```

 - Those components **should be used with a qualification pipeline** to avoid extracted unwanted matches.
 At the very least, you can use available rule-based qualifiers (`eds.negation`, `eds.hypothesis` and `eds.family`).
-Better, a machine learning qualification component was developped and trained specificaly for those components.
+Better, a machine learning qualification component was developed and trained specifically for those components.
 For privacy reason, the model isn't publicly available yet.

     !!! aphp "Use the ML model"